alibaba/GraphScope/docs/persistent_graph_store.rst

 For vertices, the `add_primary_key` is to specify the primary key of the label, also be called ID.

-For edges, the `from` and `to` will specify the source label and destination label of the edge kind, respectively.
+For edges, the `source` and `destination` will specify the source label and destination label of the edge kind, respectively.

-The `update()` method will issue a transction to the store.
+The `update()` method will issue a transaction to the store.

 The `drop()` method can drop a label from the store, Note for edge label you must drop all relations first by using the `src_label` and `dst_label`, then call the `drop(label)` to final drop the entire label.